Idiotically Simple Ways to Make Your Crap Content Stand Out

 Use Shareable Snippets

 One way to standout on social media is to have memorable quotes from your post shared.
 Most people don’t do that.
-A few like my buddy Anthony “Content Muse” Pensabene perfected the art.
-Follow him on Twitter to see what I mean.
+A few like my buddy Anthony “the writer” Pensabene perfected the art.

 [tweetable]To enable mere mortals like you and me to share text snippets like @content_muse you have to provide them[/tweetable] using blockquotes in HTML.